dongzhuoer/homesite/content/post/2018/12-20-debug-rmarkdown-render.md

 # Climax

 Then I start to think about set something in knitr, so that every chunk's code would be printed in the console output.
-I read the knitr book, tried many times, and finally find a way ^[get up-to-data version [here](/post/r/rmarkdown/#debug-rmarkdownrender) ] when I am going to give up:
+I read the knitr book, tried many times, and finally find a way when I am going to give up:

     `r ''````{r}
     old_chunk_hook <- knitr::knit_hooks$get('chunk')